 This workshop offers an overview of addiction and addiction treatment to assist you in developing a holistic understanding of the bio-psycho-social nature of this universal phenomenon.
-Participants will discuss key terms in the addiction field and be introduced to the theories pertinent to the field and the range of treatment options available to assist those with an addiction issue, including harm reduction and the stages of change model along with an overview of the addiction treatment continuum of care.
+Participants will examine what addiction entails, be introduced to distinct theories of why addiction arises, the range of treatment options available to assist those with an addiction issue, including an introduction to harm reduction and the stages of change model along with an overview of the addiction treatment continuum of care.

 Upon completion of this training, participants will: